-Members contract to remain in the program for a minimum of one year, and must give notice before August 31 to terminate participation the following September 1.
-The Interlocal Agreement is renewed automatically each year.
-Even after termination, a member is still responsible for contributions to the program for any unresolved, unreported, and in-process claims for the period they were a signatory to the Joint Purchasing Agreement.
+Members contract to remain in the Pool for a minimum of three years and must give notice two and one half years before terminating participation.
+The Cooperative Risk Management Pool Account Agreement is renewed automatically each year after the initial three-year period.
+Even after termination, a member is still responsible for their share of contributions to the Pool for any unresolved, unreported, and in-process claims for the period they were a signatory to the Cooperative Risk Management Pool Account Agreement.